sagemath/trac_to_gh/Issue 288.md

 # Issue 288: new version of sagex with Robert B's many many enhancements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/288

 Original creator: was